Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 A welcome aboard surprise in our cabin!

-We arrived to the port a few minutes before 1pm and were amazed by the efficiency of the check-in, security and boarding process.
-In less than 30 minutes we were unpacking in our cabin aboard the Volendam.
-I’ve been on a lot of cruises in the past few years and a boarding process that efficient was a first for me and a pleasant surprise!
+We arrive to the port a few minutes before 1pm and are amazed by the efficiency of the check-in, security and boarding process.
+In less than 30 minutes we’re unpacking in our cabin aboard the Volendam.

 Holland America Elemis